rainandbare/react-permormance/README.md

 ### React.memo()

-React.memo() - not to be confused with the useMemo hook which we will talk about later - is a function that returns a component.
-The component is 'memoized' - what an awkward word - and the next time the component is asked to rerender, it first does a [SHALLOW comparison](https://github.com/facebook/react/blob/v16.8.6/packages/shared/shallowEqual.js) between the previous and next props.
+React.memo() - not to be confused with the `useMemo` hook which we will talk about later - is a function that returns a component.
+The component is 'memoized' - think 'cached' if memoized trips you up - and the next time the component is asked to rerender, it first does a [SHALLOW comparison](https://github.com/facebook/react/blob/v16.8.6/packages/shared/shallowEqual.js) between the previous and next props.
 If they are the same the component will not rerender and will instead use the 'memoized' component.

 React.memo() takes two arguments.
 The first is the component you want to memoize and the second is an optional callback function that will replace the default shallow comparison function.
 This is where you could implement an _.isEqual deep comparison from lodash or if you are confident that it won't be more of a performance hit than it is worth - you could use JSON.stringify to check the equality of the previous and next props.
 This second argument is very similar to the lifecycle method `shouldComponentUpdate(prev, next)` but for function components.